Friday, June 22, 2012

 Medicinal Uses

-Headache, burning sensation, vomiting, diarrhoea, dysentery, boils, scorpion sting, skin diseases, leprosy, ulcers, bleedings, inflammations, fever, eye diseases, general debility, mental aberrations, semen coagulation
+Headache, burning sensation, vomiting, diarrhea, dysentery, boils, scorpion sting, skin diseases, leprosy, ulcers, bleedings, inflammations, fever, eye diseases, general debility, mental aberrations, semen coagulation

 Major chemical constituents

-In Siddha medicine red sandal and white sandal are the most needed herbs in Leyhiams to cool the three thoshas and the body.
+In Siddha medicine, red sandals and white sandals are the most needed herbs in Leyhiams to cool the three thoshas and the body.
 It is cut into small pieces as shown and then powdered to prepare medicines.